So you’re interested in comedy? Campus governance? Concerts? Club sports? Creative writing? We have a group for that — and so much more.

 Non-Governmental Organization (NGO)

 EWB-USA Hope College Chapter is an interdisciplinary group that seeks to help meet the basic needs of diverse communities through engineering projects.
-The Hope College chapter most recently helped develop water sources in Bondo Kenya through the installation of deep water wells.
+The Hope College chapter most recently helped develop water sources in Bondo, Kenya, through the installation of deep water wells and is starting to work in Teodomiro, Ecuador, to provide a school with an enclosed structure and a clean water source.

 - Fly Fishing